-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment effectiveness.
-The outcome of these pilots indicated that an enhanced approach was needed with an additional aim of building the energy efficiency skill base within ICL.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment efficiency skill base within ICL.
 All ICL companies around the world are now undergoing the same methodology to identify energy saving initiatives.
 The program is expected to lead to both significant operational savings and become a significant GHG reduction engine.
-Main areas of efficiency projects implemented so far include: optimizing the control and use of equipment used in production processes, reusing the residual heat in production plant stacks, greater efficiency in the production of compressed air and steam, and deployment of advanced systems for automatic shutdown of power, light and AC systems.
-In 2013, ICL's new energy efficiency plan has reduced expenses by approximately USD 14 million.
+Main areas of efficiency projects implemented so far include: optimizing the control and use of equipment used in production processes, re- using the residual heat in production plant stacks, greater efficiency in the production of compressed air and steam, and deployment of advanced systems for automatic shutdown of power, light and AC systems.
+In 2013-4, ICL's new energy efficiency plan has reduced expenses by approximately USD 20.5 million.
 This program is meant to reduce both Scope 1 and Scope 2 emissions (by conducting savings in both fuel and external electricity uses).
 The program is partially-voluntary and partially-mandatory (as energy efficiency requirements according to the relevant EU's BREF are currently being inserted as a condition to business licenses for manufacturing facilities in Israel, but this does not cover all aspects and facilities covered in our program).
 The program is an on-going process which will continue in future years.
-In addition, the behavioral changes effected are intended to be maintained and to be enhanced in the future.
+In addition, the behavioral changes effected are intended to be

+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment maintained and to be enhanced in the future.
 Therefore, this initiative is expected to operate on a permanent basis, without a limited lifespan.
 The expected annual GHG reduction has been adjusted according to the new savings program, but may still vary as new savings projects are planned and initiated.